neilwightman/minecraft-deathstats/readme.md

  * Hide side menu after specific time of no deaths
  * Command to reshow again for some time
  * Store when max was set
+ * Change high score color as you get close to it.
+90% 95%?
+ * Add fabric support

 # Build